Kenshiki Labs

 Prompt Sanitizer

 Where the governed request boundary begins.
+Identity binding, principal context, and pre-flight validation before any retrieval or generation.

 Without this: the model receives requests with no identity context.
 Evidence scoping is impossible, audit trails have no caller attribution, and access control cannot be enforced at the retrieval boundary.